 Today, most “decentralized” applications only adopt such a model in the bottom layer of the stack—the blockchain—where users pay for transactions that modify application state.
 The rest of the stack continues to be operated by centralized businesses and is subject to arbitrary failures and rent seeking.

 Today, developers can run a Graph Node on their own infrastructure, or they can build on our hosted service.
-Developers build and deploy subgraphs, which describe how to ingest and index data from Web3 data sources.
-Many leading Ethereum projects have already built subgraphs including: Uniswap, ENS, DAOstack, Synthetix, Moloch, and more.
-In The Graph Network, any Indexer will be able to stake Graph Tokens (GRT) to participate in the network and earn fees as well as inflation rewards for serving queries.
+In The Graph Network, any Indexer will be able to stake Graph Tokens (GRT) to participate in the network and earn rewards for indexing subgraphs and fees for serving queries on those subgraphs.

-Consumers will be able to use this growing set of Indexers by paying for their metered usage, proving a model where the laws of supply and demand sustain the services provided by the protocol.
+Consumers will be able to query this diverse set of Indexers by paying for their metered usage, proving a model where the laws of supply and demand sustain the services provided by the protocol.

 These are the roles that interact with the system, the behaviors they must engage in for the protocol to function correctly, and what incentives motivate them.